drakkan/terraform-provider-sftpgo/docs/data-sources/admins.md

 ### Read-Only

 - `admins` (Attributes List) List of admins. (see [below for nested schema](#nestedatt--admins))
+- `id` (String) Required to use the test framework.
+Just a placeholder.

 <a id="nestedatt--admins"></a>
 ### Nested Schema for `admins`